Is Los Angeles Tap Water Safe to Drink? 2021 Water Quality Guide

 • Trichloroacetic Acids: While the BHWD trichloroacetic acids contamination level rests at 5.04ppb, LA tap water from CSPU Pomona has a slightly healthier reading of 4.92ppb.
 This remains well above the 0.5ppb recommended health limit.

-LA Tap Water From Los Angeles Department of Water and Power: Violations in Years Past
+Past Violations of Tap Water from the Los Angeles Department of Water and Power

 One thing that can certainly be observed at a glance about Los Angeles tap water from the LADWP is that over the years, LADWP tap water has had fewer contaminants above the EPA’s health guidelines than either the BHWD or CSPU Pomona sourced Los Angeles tap water.
 Compared to eight and ten instances (respectively), LA tap water sourced from the LADWP has had five.
 Arsenic: While the BHWD levels are set at 3.22ppb, LADWP tap water is a much lower 1.20ppb.
 Although less than half of the state average (3.00ppb) and slightly less than then national average (1.33ppb), it remains well above the EPA health guideline of 0.004ppb.
 Bromate: Compared to CSPU Pomona’s 1.01ppb LA tap water bromate contamination, LADWP has a high detection level of 3.77ppb - more than thrice the state average of 1.02ppb.
 Although LADWP spokesperson Albert Rodriguez claimed that they were “zapping the water without any sort of chemicals”, bromate is a byproduct of water treatment by ozonation and/or sodium hypochlorite when there is bromide present in the water.
 Its high presence in the LADWP water suggests that some chemicals are still being used to treat the water, despite the department’s claim.
 To be fair, bromate has only been detected in LADWP sourced LA tap water in one quarter of every year since 2011 (notable exceptions being 2013 and 2015, where it was detected for two quarters).
 It’s possible that latest quarterly report, January-March 2017, includes bromate levels from before the LADWP implemented the non-chemical treatment process Rodriguez mentions.
 Still, considering the health limit is 0.1ppb, the 3.77ppb reading is rather worrisome.
 Chromium (Hexavalent): LADWP water contains this industrial waste contaminant (although it can also be caused by mineral deposits) at a reading of 0.796ppb, slightly higher than CSPU Pomona sourced LA tap water (0.764ppb).
 It remains one of the contaminant levels that are incredibly close to being on-par with the health guidelines, which are set at 0.02ppb.
 Radon: Not detected in either the BHWD or CSPU Pomona utilities, this radiological contaminant is found at an average of 50pCi/L in the LADWP sourced Los Angeles tap water.
 However, it should be noted that detection of radon is not a common occurrence, with very few reported incidents since they began testing for radon in 2013.
 At present there are no legal limitations in place, although the EPA estimates that around 168 deaths occur each year due to radon exposure via the steam of a shower or bath (etc) using contaminated water.
 Federal drafts in 1996 and 1999 suggested a legal limitation of 300pCi/L (4,000pCi/L in states with a program in place for radon air risks), but nothing further has come of either motion.
 By contract, the recommended health limitation for radon is 1.5pCi/L. TTHMs: LADWP has a total trihalomethanes contamination reading of 15.2ppb, much lower than CSPU Pomona’s LA tap water contamination of 45.5ppb and somewhat lower than BHWD’s 28.8ppb.
 It still remains high above the 0.8ppb health recommendation.